Form 114: Report of Foreign Bank and Financial Accounts (FBAR)

 When To File the FBAR

-As mandated by the Surface Transportation and Veterans Health Care Choice Improvement Act of 2015, the annual due date for filing FBARs is April 15th.
-The Act also mandated a maximum six-month extension of the filing deadline.
-FinCEN will grant filers failing to meet the FBAR annual due date of April 15th an automatic extension to October 15th each year.
-That means it is not required to file a form to extend the due date, making the effective due date of the form October 15.
+The Surface Transportation and Veterans Health Care Choice Improvement Act mandates the filing date for FBARs as April 15th.
+The 2015 Act also mandated a maximum six-month extension of the filing deadline.
+FinCEN will grant filers failing to meet the Form 114 annual due date of April 15th an automatic extension.
+This extends the FBAR due date to October 15th each year.
+Conveniently, it is not required to file a form to extend the due date.
+Thus, the effective due date of FinCEN Form 114 is October 15.

 What Happens If You Don't File FinCEN Form 114?

-Under 31 U.S.C. section 5321(a)(5), the civil penalty for a non-willful failure to report is $10,000 per violation, as adjusted for inflation.
-If there is reasonable cause for the failure and the balance in the account is properly reported, no penalty will be imposed.
-The civil penalty for a willful violation is the greater of $100,000, as adjusted for inflation, or 50% of the amount in the account at the time of the violation.
+Under 31 U.S.C. section 5321(a)(5), the law sets a $10,000 civil penalty per violation for non-willful failures to report, adjusted for inflation.
+If taxpayers show reasonable cause and properly report the account balance, they avoid the penalty.
+For willful violations, the law imposes the greater of $100,000 (inflation-adjusted) or 50% of the account balance at the time of the violation.

 *A Report to Congress In Accordance With Sec.
 361(b) of the USA Patriot Act, Submitted by the Secretary of the Treasury, April 26, 2002.